SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

 To see for yourself how the GoGeek-hosted website performed, you can view the test results on the Load Impact website.

-As the results from Pingdom show, three out of the four test sites did experience some downtime during the 11 days of testing.
-However, although this was disappointing to see, the amount of uptime never dropped below the level of 99.9% guaranteed by SiteGround.
+As the results from Pingdom show, only one out of the four test sites experienced downtime during the seven days of monitoring and, even then, the amount of uptime never dropped below the level of 99.9% guaranteed by SiteGround.

 Overall, our test websites hosted by SiteGround were easy to set up and performed well under pressure, with the site on the GoGeek plan remaining very stable when experiencing a heavy load.

-Our tests on the StartUp and GoGeek plans make it clear that SiteGround are indeed a high-quality yet budget-friendly host.
+Our tests of the StartUp and GoGeek plans make it clear that SiteGround are indeed a high-quality yet budget-friendly host.

-Those new to WordPress will appreciate the user-friendliness of the SiteGround experience, while power users should enjoy the freedom offered by cPanel and phpMyAdmin, as well as other features, such as the staging tool of the GoGeek plan.
-In fact, when it comes to features and functionality, the SiteGround plans compare favorably to many of the much more expensive premium managed WordPress hosting companies.
+Those new to WordPress will appreciate the user-friendliness of the SiteGround experience.
+Although there’s no cPanel access anymore, power users can still carry out tasks such as file editing and database management via the new SiteGround account area.
+Other features, such as the staging tool of the GoGeek plan, are easy to use, too.
+In fact, when it comes to features and functionality, the SiteGround plans compare favorably with many of the much more expensive premium managed WordPress hosting companies.

 Overall, choosing SiteGround for your website is highly recommended — especially if you can’t justify the price of an entry-level plan from the likes of Kinsta (read our full review here) or WP Engine.
 When it comes to whether you should go with the StartUp or GoGeek plan, the faster but more expensive GoGeek is the obvious choice in terms of increased website performance and extra features.
 However, if your budget can’t accommodate the higher price, the more affordable StartUp plan is a good compromise.